the-sarthak-jain/UrbanCart-Ecommerce-Store/README.md

 ## Features ✨
 - **User Authentication:** Register, login, and logout functionality.
+- **Admin & User Dashboards:** Separate interfaces for admins and users.
 - **Product and Category CRUD:** Admin can create, update, and delete products and categories.
+- **Filters:** Filter products by category or price.
 - **Shopping Cart:** Add items to the cart, adjust quantities, and proceed to checkout.
-- **Filters:** Filter products by category or price.
-- **Admin & User Dashboards:** Separate interfaces for admins and users.
+- **Checkout Process:** Secure and streamlined checkout process for a smooth purchase experience.
+- **Order History:** View your past orders with details.
 - **Responsive Design:** Built using Bootstrap and FontAwesome for styling and icons.

 ## Live Demo 🌐